Campusoft/knowledge_base/e-commerce/medusa.md

 **Customizing**

 Customizing the Product Entity
 - For those cases, you can use the metadata attribute.
-This is an object stored in the database as a JSONB type in the database.
+This is an object stored in the database as a JSONB  (Binary JSON) type in the database.

 # Install